 A next stage commonly used in corpus analysis is to consider the semantic environment of some lexical items.
 Examining a word’s concordances (a specified number of words to the left and right of the search term) can help to build up a semantic profile of that word which can contribute to revealing any underlying discourses and ideologies in the corpus.
 Using keyword and concordance analysis together can provide an important overview of the main themes, discourses and ideologies prevalent in the corpus.

 For the discourse analysis component, I draw on Leap’s (in press) recent work which examines language and sexuality ‘before Stonewall’.
 The Stonewall riots of 1968 are often considered to be a defining moment in LGBT history as it ushered in the era of gay liberation.
-For information about the Stonewall Riots, see www.history.com/this-day-in-history/the-stonewall-riot and Duberman (1993).
+For information about the Stonewall Riots, see Duberman (1993).
 Leap’s book actually challenges this dominant narrative of Stonewall as the ‘emblematic event in modern lesbian and gay history’ (Duberman, 1993: xvii), including in linguistics, and sets out to investigate the language of LGBT+ love and identity ‘before’ Stonewall.
 Leap argues that looking back at the historical development of a field of applied linguistics is important.
 Most previous work in language and sexuality has looked at language ‘after’ Stonewall and has been informed by its historical framing as the beginning of gay liberation, gay pride and the formalising of sexual identities in public life.
 In post-Stonewall language and sexuality work, language before Stonewall is often characterised as the ‘unspoken’ and the ‘outside of language’.
-And, as a result of this, Leap argues that the queer subject is concurrently constructed as ‘outside of society’.
+As a result of this, Leap argues that the queer subject is concurrently constructed as ‘outside of society’.
 What is important about this for the current study is that linguistic analysis points to non-heterosexual identities as still being placed ‘outside society’ in the 2019 RSE documents, which I exemplify and explain in the following section.

 Using methods from historical sociolinguistics and critical discourse analysis, Leap explores what he terms the ‘heteroglossia of before’ Stonewall.
 Leap claims that this heteroglossia is routinely realised through a number of language elements.
 In this chapter, I draw on one of these elements – spectrality – which explicitly deals with temporality and this, I argue, is important for the meanings that are created in the current RSE documents under scrutiny.
 I argue that the element of spectrality in the RSE discourse creates particular affective resonances in relation to sexuality in school contexts.